AlizadeAlireza/aave_defi_smartcontract_hardhat/README.md

 after getting the DAI price with aggregator interface we want to know how much DAI we can borrow. for this action we need convert it to DAI.

+# REPAY

+in this funtion we use amount that we want to repay, dai address and lending pool with the account.